 - Wear a top that contrasts with your hair and skin, to highlight your face.

 - Your cell phone: Please turn it off (or set to airplane mode) and put it away (off your body).
-It interferes with the wireless microphone.

 - The Kaltura/Zoom system creates an audio transcript, enunciating clearly helps it to be more accurate.